Doctor of Ministry

 The study of Christian spirituality shouldn't be a sanitized endeavor, cut off from life and ministry.
 Instead, it must be integrated with daily life, engaging with everything we encounter and experience.
 Therefore, the first three years of the cohort in Christian Spirituality will dive deep, not just into the history of mystics and monastics, but also into the spirituality of nature, family, film, and fiction.
 Along with exemplary co-teachers, Tony Jones will lead this cohort through the legacy of great spiritual classics, into the quiet woods of Northern Minnesota, and into the fast-moving scene of LA film and television.
 By studying where we can find God in these diverse environments, students will be equipped as better Christian leaders.
 And more importantly, students will have myriad opportunities to connect with God and renew their own spiritual lives.

 Year One: May 4-13, 2020

 Year Four: 4-unit elective

 Year Four-Five: Doctoral Project Phase

 Themes: Theology of Christian Spirituality; History of Christian Spirituality

 Co-teacher: Lauren Winner

-Meeting location: Fuller Main Campus and Local Retreat Center
+Meeting location: Hybrid Online and 5-day In-person Class at Retreat Center

 The concentration of our first gathering is to frame up the entire three-year experience, developing a broad and robust understanding of just what is “Christian Spirituality.”
 Lauren Winner of Duke University Divinity School will teach about the history of Christian spirituality, from its roots in ancient Israel through the early church, the Middle Ages, the Reformation and Renaissance, and to the currently emerging landscape.
 Tony Jones will work with the students to develop a personal “theology of Christian spirituality” which will guide the student throughout the course of study.